capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/03-developer-workflow.md

 **Principle:** Gateway reveals the DTO contract based on YOUR INPUT_SPEC.

 Call your operation through the Gateway.
-It will **show you exactly what DTO to create**, derived from your INPUT_SPEC.
-No guessing—the structure comes from what you already defined.
+It will **show you exactly what DTO to create**.
+The Gateway validates incoming data against INPUT_SPEC before calling the adapter—if validation fails, the adapter never runs.

 ```php
 // From your Action/Controller/Job